i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-vault/vault.md

 - **VMware OS Discovery**
 - **Meraki**

-At the moment the i-Vetix IT Monitoring Vault is only available in certain pages of the webgui (VMWARE, NEDI & MERAKI), but in the future there will be a menu item to retrieve all configured credentials.
+To access the i-Vertix Vault, you must edit a job configuration such as VMware or Nedi.
+The i-Vertix Vault is not actually accessible from a dedicated menu item.

 In the example configuration below (NEDI Discovery) we have created a new entry (under **Configuration > Hosts > NEDI Configuration**):

 ![vault](../../version-22.10/assets/vault/vault.gif)

-or we can use an entry already present on i-Vetix IT Monitoring Vault:
+or we can use an entry already present on i-Vertix Vault:

 ![vault](../../version-22.10/assets/vault/vault_2.gif)